 An astute businessman, Washington took full advantage of the river's blessings.
 Along the estate's 10 miles of shoreline, he maintained three areas for commercial fishing, the largest located about a mile south of the Mansion, at Union Farm.
 One fishery was at Posey's Ferry, called the Fish Landing.
 A second was in the vicinity of the wharf and known as the Landing.
 The third was a mile or so above Sheridan Point, in the River Farm area.

 Over the years, many other locations were tried, such as Sheridan's Point itself and a location about one-half mile south of Mount Vernon where the river channel is closer to the Virginia shore.

-The fisheries had a three-fold purpose: supplementing the food supplies of the family, providing variety in the diet of the slaves (referred to throughout Washington's diaries as "the people"), and providing an additional source of income when sold to merchants and neighbors.
+The fisheries had a three-fold purpose: supplementing the food supplies of the family, providing variety in the diet of those he enslaved (referred to throughout Washington's diaries as "the people"), and providing an additional source of income when sold to merchants and neighbors.